The biochemical reasons against genes evolving – introduction

 So, for example, consider where two proteins are required for a particular function (and neither protein has any use by itself): If one were somehow to arise, because natural selection has no foresight, it cannot know its potential usefulness (when the second protein is also available); so the first protein will not be kept in reserve for the future, but will be degraded by mutation, and lost.
 In other words, if a function requires two proteins then both must arise more-or-less together.
 Which, given the improbabilities against a single protein arising (see above), would require an incredible coincidence of extraordinary coincidences.

 Most biological functions require many mutually dependent proteins, not just two; and the improbability of evolving such systems increases exponentially with each additional protein required.
+And note that whereas a single protein could arise more-or-less at any time and location provided it has utility, when two or more proteins are required for a particular function then they must both/all arise together – at more-or-less at the same time and place.
+What are the chances for that happening?
 It is this compounding of improbabilities that completely defies an evolutionary origin for new genes.